What type of content do you primarily create?

 When you want to record, tap on the large red circle button.

-4. Record your audio
+4. Record clear, distortion-free audio

 Image of a new recording in progress on iPhone

 👉 NOTE: When you use Voice Memos to make recordings, an orange dot appears at the top of your screen to indicate your microphone is on.
+This privacy feature helps you know when your mic is active.

 If you have an iPhone 14 Pro, iPhone 14 Pro Max, iPhone 15 Pro, or iPhone 15 Pro Max, you can see your recording in progress in the Dynamic Island at the top of the Home Screen.